-“Josiah turned nine years old in May.
+“Josiah turned nine years old this month.
 He is crazy smart and athletic.
 He changed our world and we have changed his world too,” Unruh said about his adopted son.

 Joshua is married with two children and Jordan just finished her undergraduate degree in education and got married mid-May.

 Unruh and Barbara fostered for six years altogether, during which they cared for roughly 22 children from ages 0-17 years old.
 Some stayed less than 24 hours, while others stayed for over a year with their family.
 He explained that they always desired for the families to be reunified and strengthened following their care.